Schema architecture

 descriptionrichTextYesA human-readable description of the change.

-{ "kind": "component", "name": "button", "extends": { "name": "button", "system": "Acme Core Design System", "version": "2.0.0", "description": "Adds an 'enterprise' variant and a 'theme' prop for sub-brand theming.", "modifications": [ { "type": "added", "target": "variant:enterprise", "description": "High-emphasis variant using enterprise brand color." }, { "type": "added", "target": "prop:theme", "description": "Prop accepting 'default' or 'admin' for sub-brand palette switching." }, { "type": "inherited", "target": "guideline:anatomy", "description": "Anatomy inherited from core without changes." } ] }, "displayName": "Button", "description": "Enterprise Button extends core Button with additional variants and props.", "status": "stable" }
+{ "kind": "component", "identifier": "button", "extends": { "identifier": "button", "system": "Acme Core Design System", "version": "2.0.0", "description": "Adds an 'enterprise' variant and a 'theme' prop for sub-brand theming.", "modifications": [ { "type": "added", "target": "variant:enterprise", "description": "High-emphasis variant using enterprise brand color." }, { "type": "added", "target": "prop:theme", "description": "Prop accepting 'default' or 'admin' for sub-brand palette switching." }, { "type": "inherited", "target": "guideline:anatomy", "description": "Anatomy inherited from core without changes." } ] }, "name": "Button", "description": "Enterprise Button extends core Button with additional variants and props.", "status": "stable" }

 Merge semantics are tooling's responsibility.
 The extends declaration defines the relationship between systems and entities.
 How properties, guidelines, and tokens are merged, overridden, or inherited is up to consuming tooling — the schema does not prescribe resolution rules.
 The modifications array provides a human-readable changelog that tooling MAY use for diff views, migration guides, or docs generation.